 “This year, the LGBTQ community and their supporters have more to celebrate and more to defend with the passage of marriage equality in Washington,” said Councilmember Larry Phillips.
 “I look forward to celebrating diversity and equality during Gay Pride Month, and working to protect and advance the rights of gay residents in King County.”

 “I am proud to be part of a government that is committed to ensuring equality for all residents regardless of sexual orientation and gender identity,” said Councilmember Bob Ferguson.
 “We must continue to stand up and recognize that no matter who you are and who you love, you deserve to be treated equally in our community.”

 King County and the County Council have worked to end discrimination against sexual minorities.
+This year the County supported marriage equality legislation in Olympia.
 In 2008, the Council sent an amendment to the King County Charter adding gender identity and expression to the anti-discrimination section to voters, who approved it with a 71 percent yes vote.

 Gay Pride Month is celebrated in June in recognition of the June 1968 Stonewall Riots in New York, considered the start of the modern movement for equal rights for lesbian, gay, bisexual, transgender and queer citizens.
-Seattle will celebrate its 37th Gay Pride Parade on June 26.
-The theme of this year’s Parade is “Be You.
-Be Proud.
-Express Yourself!”
+Seattle will celebrate its 38th Gay Pride Parade on June 24.

 WHEREAS, lesbian, gay, bisexual, transgender, and queer individuals have made meaningful contributions to work and life in King County; and